aledelmo/3DSlicer_Plugins/DWI/README.md

 It aims to correct the field inhomogeneity modeling with a B-spline the bias itself and iteratively remapping the intensities using histogram-based deconvolutions.
 * **Masking**: The masking procedure restrict the image to the regions containing anatomical information.
-The mask must be provied in input and can be estimated using the Slicer module Foreground Masking.
+The mask must be provided in input and can be estimated using the Slicer module Foreground Masking.
 Masking the image allows for more accurate results during all the other steps and reduce the computational time.

 #### GUI